Lightweight Open Source System Software

 Many file managers now not only use udev, they also use various libraries on top of it such as HAL or DeviceKit.
 All these libraries often slow older, low resource systems to a crawl.
 The old way of working with hard drives was to use the mount and umount commands or to add the devices to /etc/fstab.
 This becomes problematic when you have several hot swappable devices.
 You need to know what device a drive is mapped to before you can mount it.
 You could set up a USB drive to always mount to a certain location in /etc/fstab and mount it when you install the drive.
 However, what if you need to mount two USB drives or what if one USB drive has multiple partitions.
 It becomes even more complicated if your hard drives are hot swappable.
 You can't always assume your USB drive will be ordered just after your hard drive in sequencing if you may have one hard drive one time you boot and two installed the next.

-You may think you're running a lightweight system if you use /etc/fstab on your machine, but most popular file managers these days are using udev and probably some other libraries as well.
-So, if you're using those file managers or other software that pulls in device management systems, you've probably slowed down your machine performance more than you realize.
-The most lightweight option so far if you need hotswap functionality for drives is just using udev by itself.
-You can set up rules to tell it how to recognize your various drives or other USB devices (such as cameras, card readers) and how to mount them automatically.
-It takes a while to learn the syntax for setting up udev.
+You may think you're running a lightweight system if you personally just use /etc/fstab on your machine, but if the rest of the software installed on your system (such as your file manager) has dependencies on udev or similar related libraries, you've probably slowed down your machine performance more than you realize.
+The most lightweight option so far if you need hotswap functionality for drives is just using something like udev by itself with no other related libraries.
+I should mention at this point that there's a Gentoo project called eudev which forks udev.
+While I can't find eudev in the Debian libraries yet, I've seen it mentioned more than once on the Linux from Scratch list.
+There's also a repository with a build a Devuan build.
+One goal of the eudev fork is better compatibility with startup systems other than systemd.
+Eudev certainly looks like an option worth further exploration if you need hotswapping on your system.
+With udev (or eudev) you can set up rules to tell it how to recognize your various drives or other USB devices (such as cameras, card readers) and how to mount them automatically.
+It takes a while to learn the syntax.
 However, once you do, you can set up rules for any of your hotswappable devices that are supported in Linux.
-You can use a simple file manager like emelfm2 or xfe or any file manager with no built-in capabilities to mount hotswapped devices if you want to keep your system lightweight.
-So, then how do you mount the devices easily?
-If you don't want to learn the syntax and set up your own rules for udev, there are some other options such as various automounter utilities.
+You can use a simple file manager like xfe or emelfm2 or any file manager with no built-in capabilities to mount hotswapped devices if you want to keep your system lightweight.
+(Some file managers can be built with or without the support.
+Check the dependencies for the particular build you're using.)

 Contact